retrocomputacion/retrobbs/readme.md

   * ChrisKewl - [twitter.com/chriskewltv](http://twitter.com/chriskewltv)

 Also many thanks to __Emanuele Laface__ for the *Radio* and *Podcast* plugins.
-And _Jaime Idolpx_ for fixing audio streaming under Mac.

 ## External software, support files